dchambers/composerjs/README.md

 There are a number of interesting things worth nothing about this code sample:

   1. The handler initially sets the `data` property to `null`, so that downstream handlers know that the property is currently unavailable.
-  2. The handler then repeatedly invokes `output.hasBeenUpdated()` after each time it updates `output.data`.
+  2. The handler then repeatedly invokes `output.markAsUpdated()` after each time it updates `output.data`.
   3. The handler provides `initState()` and `disposeState()` method to perform resource allocation and de-allocation.